ARION

 Dean Ruston poked his head into the cockpit area of the Flitter and pointed out something through the forward window.

-“There’s a place that might be large enough for Omaha to land vertically for more firewood,” said the husky, “but you’re a better judge of where your shuttle plane can fit.”
+“There’s a place that might be large enough for Omaha to land vertically for more firewood,” said the husky, “but you’re a better judge of where your larger shuttle plane can fit.”

 Henry nodded and altered course to check out the indicated clearing.
 Dean returned to the passenger area and sat down near the two women who had come along.
 Ginger Martin was still mourning Barry’s death, but she had requested this assignment so she could focus on something other than work in the camp for the day.
 Although she and Dean had never been a couple, they were frequently assigned jobs together due to their similar skills and upbringings and they usually got along well.
 Victoria Barbicane had become friends with Ginger back on the El-Five station, so chef Rocky had allowed her to volunteer to come along to provide emotional support for the gray wolf if needed; she also enjoyed a good outing into the unknown.